jllodra/cmod-video/README.md

 - Left click on progress bar
   - Seek to that position in the song (preview mode)

-## Playlist behavior
+## Song selector / playlist behavior
 If you start `cmod_video.exe` without a module file:
-- the program scans the current directory for module files (`.mod`, `.xm`, `.it`, `.s3m`)
-- invalid/unreadable files are skipped automatically
+- it opens an in-app selector/browser (no OS file picker)
+- browser root is `./music` (fallback to current directory if `./music` doesn't exist)
+- `Enter` opens a directory or starts a selected module
+- `Backspace` / `Left` goes to parent directory
+- `Esc` exits

+During playback in that mode:
-- the first valid file is loaded
+- `Backspace` returns to the selector
-- in preview:
-  - `loop=0` -> automatically advances to next song at end
-  - `loop=1` -> loops current song
+- `PageUp` / `PageDown` jumps to previous/next song in current folder playlist
-- when the playlist ends and loop is off, the program exits
+- if `loop=0`, when a song ends it returns to the selector
+- if `loop=1`, current song loops

 ## Themes (`theme.ini`)
 The UI is themeable through `theme.ini`.